theopn/theovim/README.md

 # Theovim

-> If you are reading this document using `:TheovimReadme`, you can use `:MarkdownPreviewToggle` to render the contents in your browser.
+> If you are reading this document using `:TheovimReadme`, use `:MarkdownPreviewToggle` to render the contents in your browser.

 <details>
     <summary>